What is CBG?

 Simply put, like all plants, hemp (Cannabis Sativa) contains compounds that make up a plant's chemical structure.
 Cannabinoids are a unique group of chemical compounds found in the cannabis species, that react with the cannabinoid receptors in the body.

-When the cannabinoids found in hemp enter the body, they either bind or stimulate with these receptors to create more of their own cannabinoids.
-Helping restore balance and promote an overall sense of wellbeing.
+When the cannabinoids found in hemp enter the body, they either bind and stimulate these receptors to create more of their own cannabinoids helping restore balance and promote an overall sense of well-being.

 What is CBG?

 Firstly, let’s start off by answering the important question, what does CBG stand for? – CBG is an acronym for the cannabinoid Cannabigerol.
 Which makes up less than 1% of the cannabinoid content found in most cannabis strains.
 Because it is found in such low levels, it’s referred to as a minor cannabinoid.
 The cannabinoids CBD and THC, are more well known for their effects, due to their dominant content.
 However, CBD and THC are part of a much wider network of over 80 other cannabis compounds.

 Cannabigerol is what you could call a ‘parent cannabinoid’, from which other cannabinoids are formed, including – CBD and THC.
 During hemp’s growing process there are many chemical changes that result in different cannabinoid production.

 In the many stages of the plant's growth cycle, the chemical structure of the plant is transformed.
 In the early budding stages, what starts out as the acidic parent compound CBGa – turns into other compounds, such as, THCa (THC plus acid) and CBDa (CBD plus acid).